 - What type of engagement is the best?

 Your engagement should reflect what level of interaction you want to have with your audience.
 Consider who your audience is and what would appeal to them the most.
 For example, Virtual Reality (VR) and Augmented Reality (AR) always go down really well with young and modern crowds who are excited by new innovations and industry advancements.
 Bayer, a leading company in the pharmaceutical and medical industry, love to integrate VR on their stand to engage with their audience, showcasing the new tech they have in modern medicine.

 When it comes to an exhibition or trade show, it is vital that you engage with customers as much as possible.
 Although your exhibition stand design will draw your customers in, it’s up to you to keep them there, as well as ensuring that they remember your brand after the exhibition is over.
 For this reason, digital engagement is a great way to entice people to stay on your stand and learn more about your brand.
-This could be via a branded game, augmented reality or social media interactions, read more here.

 In a post Covid-19 world, digital engagement will most likely be the way forward – games and engagement that require minimal touching or physical interaction.